Generation X: Hip hop

 The golden age of hip hop refers to hip hop music made from the mid-1980s to mid-1990s, typically by artists originating from the New York metropolitan area.
-The music style was characterized by its diversity, quality, innovation and influence after the genre's emergence and establishment in the previous decade.
-There were various types of subject matter, while the music was experimental and the sampling eclectic.
-The artists most often associated with the period are LL Cool J, Run–D.M.C., Public Enemy, the Beastie Boys, KRS-One, Eric B. & Rakim, De La Soul, Big Daddy Kane, EPMD, A Tribe Called Quest, Wu-Tang Clan, Slick Rick, Ultramagnetic MC's, and the Jungle Brothers.
-Releases by these acts co-existed in this period with, and were as commercially viable as, those of early gangsta rap artists such as Ice-T, Geto Boys and N.W.A, the sex raps of 2 Live Crew and Too Short, and party-oriented music by acts such as Kid 'n Play, The Fat Boys, DJ Jazzy Jeff & The Fresh Prince and MC Hammer.
+The music is characterized by its diversity, quality, innovation, and influence after the genre's emergence and establishment in the previous decade.
+It has various subject matter, while the music is experimental and the sampling eclectic.
+Artists associated with the era include LL Cool J, Run–D.M.C., Eric B. & Rakim, Beastie Boys, N.W.A., De La Soul, A Tribe Called Quest, Public Enemy, Tupac Shakur, and The Notorious B.I.G.

-In addition to lyrical self-glorification, hip hop was also used as a form of social protest.
-Lyrical content from the era often drew attention to a variety of social issues, including afrocentric living, drug use, crime and violence, religion, culture, the state of the American economy, and the modern man's struggle.
-Conscious and political hip hop tracks of the time were a response to the effects of American capitalism and former President Reagan's conservative political economy.
-According to Rose Tricia, "In rap, relationships between black cultural practice, social and economic conditions, technology, sexual and racial politics, and the institution policing of the popular terrain are complex and in constant motion".
-Even though hip hop was used as a mechanism for different social issues, it was still very complex with issues within the movement itself.
+In addition to lyrical boasting, hip hop was also often used as social protest.
+Lyrics from the era often draw attention to social issues, including afrocentric living, drug use, poverty, crime and gang violence, religion, culture, the state of the U.S. economy, and the modern man's struggle.
 There was also often an emphasis on black nationalism.
-Hip hop artists often talked about urban poverty and the problems of alcohol, drugs, and gangs in their communities.
+Conscious and political hip hop tracks of the time were a response to the effects of American capitalism and President Reagan's conservative political economy.
 Public Enemy's most influential song, "Fight the Power", came out at this time; the song speaks up to the government, proclaiming that people in the ghetto have freedom of speech and rights like every other American.
+According to Rose Tricia, "In rap, relationships between black cultural practice, social and economic conditions, technology, sexual and racial politics, and the institution policing of the popular terrain are complex and in constant motion".